 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 80% of materiality for the 2022 audit.
+Performance materiality was set at 80% of materiality for the 2024 audit (2023: 80%).
 In determining performance materiality, we considered the following factors:

-- our understanding of the fund; - the quality of the control environment; - the nature and extent of misstatements identified in previous audits; and - our expectations in relation to misstatements in the current period.
+- our understanding of the Fund's environment; - the quality of the control environment; - the reliability of the Fund's internal control over financial reporting; - the nature and extent of misstatements identified in the previous audits; and - our expectations in relation to misstatements in the current period.